JRL-CARI-CNR-UNIBS/ros2_blickfeld_driver/README.md

 ### Switching to desired DDS

-**To run Blickfeld Driver as ROS2 node, you need to switch from the default DDS to a compatible one**.
+:bangbang: **To run Blickfeld Driver as ROS2 node, you need to switch from the default DDS (FastDDS) to a compatible one**. :bangbang:

 This can be done using **either of the two** approaches.

 1. Exporting the RMW_IMPLEMENTATION for the present terminal session